dalex01/fend-feedreader/README.md

 ## How to start

-To start this project you should download all project locally and start index.html file or just go to the following link: TBD
+To start this project you should download all project locally and start index.html file or just go to the following link: http://dalex01.github.io/frontend-nanodegree-feedreader

 ## Features tested and implemented